White pine was used for the bed wood and stake sides since it was one of the woods used

 The truck's original rear lighting was incorporated into the bed apron to keep a factory appearance.

-The rear end was given new axle bearings and seals.
-It is equipped with an Eaton Limited
+The rear differential was given new axle bearings and seals.
+It is equipped with an Eaton Positraction

-Slip Differential (early style - no springs) and I replaced the clutch packs.
+Limited Slip Differential (early model, no coil springs, two clutch packs.)
+I serviced the clutch packs.

 New wheel cylinders, brake linings and brake lines were installed.